etherkit/OpenBeacon2/documentation/SerialProtocol.md

 ------------------
 A well-formed serial packet consists of three main components: a header, an optional JSON payload, and a termination byte.
 The header is formed from one identification byte (always 0x07/ASCII BEL), followed by a one-byte message type, and then a two-byte JSON payload length in big-endian format.

-The optional payload is a minified JSON string whose length in bytes much match the payload length field specified previously.
+The optional payload is a minified JSON string whose length in bytes must match the payload length field specified previously.
 Because this protocol is meant to be implemented on a microcontroller, the maximum length of this JSON string is 500 bytes.

 Finally, the end of the packet is indicated with one byte (always 0x0A/ASCII LF).